 In theory, this technology can be used as a nucleus around which to build medical devices capable of crossing the veins to perform various medical procedures.

-The applications are many: the main and most useful will be the cleaning of clogged arteries, and it will be possible to do it with a control never so precise before.
+There are many applications: the main and most useful one will be the cleaning of blocked arteries, and it will be possible to do this with control that has never been so precise before.

-Current techniques often make use of passive guides that work a bit like the masons' plumb line.
-A truly incredibly archaic method, and can cause damage to the delicate vessels.
-Passing in such an imprecise way, the friction inside the wells is practically certain, especially in the most 'narrow' passages or in the junctions.
+Current techniques often make use of passive guides which work a bit like a bricklayer's 'plumb line'.
+A truly incredibly archaic method, and can cause damage to delicate vessels.
+By passing in such an imprecise way, friction inside the wells is practically certain, especially in the 'narrower' passages or at junctions.